Jaycode88/veg-centric-msp3/README.md

         Replace `app.py` with the actual name of your main application file.

+- ### Deployment with Heroku
+    This application can be deployed on Heroku to make it accessible on the web.
+Follow these steps to deploy your app:

+    - #### Prerequisites

+        Before deploying the app on Heroku, make sure you have the following prerequisites:

+        1. [Heroku Account](https://signup.heroku.com/) - You need a Heroku account to deploy your app.
+        2. [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) - Install the Heroku Command Line Interface to interact with Heroku from your terminal.

+    - ### Deployment Steps

+    1. **Login to Heroku**: Open your terminal and log in to your Heroku account using the following command:

+        ```
+        heroku login
+        ```
+        Follow the prompts to log in to your Heroku account.

+    2. **Create a Heroku App**: Navigate to your project directory in the terminal and create a new Heroku app
+        ```
+        heroku create your-app-name
+        ```
+        Replace your-app-name with a unique name for your app.
+Heroku will provide you with a URL for your app (e.g., https://your-app-name.herokuapp.com/).

+    3. **Configure Environment Variables**: Store sensitive information like secret keys and API credentials as environment variables on Heroku.
+You can set these variables using the Heroku CLI or through the Heroku Dashboard
+        ```
+        heroku config:set SECRET_KEY=your-secret-key
+        heroku config:set API_KEY=your-api-key
+        ```
+        Replace your-secret-key and your-api-key with the actual values you need to configure.

+    4. **Deploy to Heroku**: Deploy your app to Heroku by pushing your code to the Heroku remote repository
+        ```
+        git push heroku main
+        ```
+        Ensure that you have committed all your changes to the main branch before running this command.

+    5. **Open the App**: Once the deployment is complete, you can open your app in your web browser using the following command.
+        ```
+        heroku open
+        ```
+        This will open your app in a new browser window.

+    #### Congratulations
+    Your app is now deployed and live on Heroku with sensitive information securely managed as environment variables.
+You can share the Heroku app URL with others to access your application online.

 - #### Local vs Deployment

     When working with this project, it's important to understand the differences between running the application locally and deploying it to Heroku: